Covaxin 65% effective against Delta variant, phase 3 study reveals

-“The successful safety and efficacy readouts of Covaxin establishes the ability of India and developing world countries to focus towards innovation and novel product development," Bharat Biotech MD Dr Krishna Ella said.
+Covaxin is showing an overall efficiency of 77.8% against Covid-19 and is 93.4% effective in severe cases of infection, Bharat Biotech has claimed on Saturday, revealing the final Phase-3 trial results of the vaccine's safety and efficacy.

-Safety analysis has demonstrated adverse events reported were similar to placebo, with 12 per cent of subjects experiencing commonly known side effects and less than 0.5 per cent of subjects feeling serious adverse events.
+The indigenous Covid-19 vaccine is offering 63.6% security in asymptomatic cases, and is also demonstrating 65.2% protection against the Delta variant infection, the Hyderabad-based vaccine maker announced in a joint statement with Indian Council of Medical Research (ICMR) on Saturday.

-The vaccine maker claims to be the first to report promising efficacy against asymptomatic infections based on qPCR testing that will help in reducing transmission.
+“Covaxin is the first licensed SARS-CoV-2 vaccine to report promising efficacy against asymptomatic infections based on qPCR testing that will help in reducing disease transmission,” Bharat Biotech said.

 Check out DH latest videos: